isomorphic-software/smartclient-docs/classes/MultiGroupPanel.md

 *Inherits from:* [Layout](Layout.md#class-layout)

 ### Description
-A widget that allows the user to set up complex grouping arrangements by defining a group of [GroupSpecifier](../reference_2.md#object-groupspecifier)s.
+A widget that allows the user to set up complex grouping arrangements by defining a group of [GroupSpecifier](../reference.md#object-groupspecifier)s.

-Each [GroupSpecifier](../reference_2.md#object-groupspecifier) applies to a single property and grouping - so, for instance, in a grid with two columns, `Nationhood` and `Country`, you could group first by `Nationhood` with its selected groupingMode and then by `Country` with its selected groupingMode. _**Important Note:** this class should not be used directly - it is exposed purely for [i18n reasons.](../kb_topics/i18nMessages.md#kb-topic-i18n-messages)_
+Each [GroupSpecifier](../reference.md#object-groupspecifier) applies to a single property and grouping - so, for instance, in a grid with two columns, `Nationhood` and `Country`, you could group first by `Nationhood` with its selected groupingMode and then by `Country` with its selected groupingMode. _**Important Note:** this class should not be used directly - it is exposed purely for [i18n reasons.](../kb_topics/i18nMessages.md#kb-topic-i18n-messages)_

+---
+## Attr: MultiGroupPanel.levelDownButtonTitle

+### Description
+The hover-prompt for the Level Down button.

+### Groups

+- i18nMessages

+**Flags**: IR

+---
+## Attr: MultiGroupPanel.levelDownButton

+### Description
+Automatically generated [ImgButton](ImgButton.md#class-imgbutton) providing a mechanism for moving existing group-levels down in the group configuration.

+This component is an [AutoChild](../reference.md#type-autochild) and as such may be customized via `multiGroupPanel.levelDownButtonProperties` and `multiGroupPanel.levelDownButtonDefaults`.

+**Flags**: RA

 ---
 ## Attr: MultiGroupPanel.invalidListPrompt